-20. NEW CORONA VIRUS AND FINANCIAL IMPACT
+21. NEW CORONA VIRUS AND FINANCIAL IMPACT

 Earlier in the year 2020, the outbreak of the Corona virus (Covid-19) was confirmed.
 Since then, the virus has spread throughout the world, including Saudi Arabia, and has had a major impact on businesses and commercial activities.
 The government imposed some precautionary measures during the first half of the year which include -amongst other measures - the suspension of non-vital activities, in addition to restrictions on the movement of individuals.
 The food supply sector was classified by the government as a vital sector.
 Accordingly, the government did not impose restrictions on the company's operations or its supply chain.
-As a result, the company has achieved growth in retail and wholesale operations during the first half of 2020.
-The company has also benefited from some government initiatives to mitigate the effects of the pandemic, which had a positive financial impact on the company results during the first half of the 2020.